debjeet214/Python/README.md

 - Micro-frameworks such as Flask and Bottle.
 - Advanced content management systems such as Plone and Django CMS.

-Python's standard library supports many Internet protocols:</hr>
+Python's standard library supports many Internet protocols:

 - i.
 HTML and XML
 - ii.
 JSON